shelavalepallavi/college-website/README.md

 ## 📌 Features

-- 📄 Static and responsive web pages
+- 📄 Static and responsive web pages.
-- 🧭 Navigation bar with smooth scrolling
+- 🧭 Navigation bar with smooth scrolling.
-- 🏫 About section with college introduction
+- 🏫 About section with college introduction.
-- 📚 Courses section showcasing available programs
+- 📚 Courses section showcasing available programs.
-- 👨‍🏫 Faculty section with teacher profiles
+- 👨‍🏫 Faculty section with teacher profiles.
-- 📞 Contact form with validation
+- 📞 Contact form with validation.
-- 🔄 Clean UI and structured layout using CSS Flexbox/Grid
+- 🔄 Clean UI and structured layout using CSS Flexbox/Grid.

 ---